skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 }
 ```

+* Name the new policy **`webadminpermissionpolicy`** and attach it to the webadmin user.
+Remove the earlier policy you added during the testing.
+* When you are done the **webadmin** user should have only three policies attached: webadminpermissionpolicy, IAMReadOnlyAccess & AWSLambdaReadOnlyAccess.

 * Again from the browser where you are logged into the console as the **webadmin**, verify the user can create a policy, create a role (attaching both a permission policy and permissions boundary to the role) and finally create a Lambda function into which you will pass that role.
-All of the preceding steps need to be done will also following the resource restrictions.
+Keep in mind the resource restriction.

 !!! question
-	* "Why do we add the Deny for DeletePolicy actions?"
+	* Why do we add the Deny for DeletePolicy actions regarding the webadminpermissionboundary & webadminpermissionpolicy?
-	* "What would happen if we didn't deny the ability to delete permissions boundaries?"
+	* What would happen if we didn't deny the ability to delete permissions boundaries?

 ## Task 4 <small>Gather info needed for the **VERIFY** phase</small>